spather/CousinsCodingCamp/Lessons/04/README.md

 def draw():
     screen.fill((0, 102, 255))
     alien.draw()
-    <del>asteroid.draw()<del>
+    <del>asteroid.draw()</del>
     <b>for asteroid in asteroids:
-        asteroid.draw()<b>
+        asteroid.draw()</b>
 </pre>

-Now we're using a for loop to go through the list, `asteriods`.
+Now we're using a for loop to go through the list, `asteroids`.
 Each time through the loop, the iteration variable, `asteroid` is assigned to be one of the asteroids in the list.
 In the body of the loop, we call `asteroid.draw()`, to draw the asteroid currently in the iteration variable.
 This results is each asteroid object having its `draw()` function called.

 Next, we'll tackle `update()`.
 Though there's a little more code in `update()`, we're doing conceptually the same thing: replacing operations on the single `asteroid` object with a loop that does those operations on each asteroid in the list. `draw()` currently looks like this: